 NOTE: Not all sites participate in premieres.
 Many have soured from them as the pressure from publicists and labels and managers and artists became annoying and overwhelming.

 As mentioned previously, a premiere can be a great component in a larger PR strategy.
 Think about your track, your video, your EP and how you want to utilize them.
 Each asset is not in need of a premiere.
 A good strategy is looking at want you have to work with and then figuring out the best way to move the pawns to achieve your ultimate goal.

 If you’re an up and coming artist looking to build cachet, landing a premiere on an influential site can be a great way to build up your stature.
 Offering a blog exclusive content is an excellent way to get a site to feature you, who normally wouldn’t.
 There are quite a few sites who will only feature an artist they’ve never heard of through a premiere.
 If one of your goals is to get a particular site’s stamp of approval and tap into their readership and social following, offering them a premiere might be the best way to do it.

-That being said, scoring a premiere on a major site is often times, not the be-all and end-all if you want to cast a wide net and get listens and traction.
-The site that premiered your track may have lots of prestige and a large devout following, but remember that your premiere will not be the main attraction on the site.
+Scoring a premiere on a major site is often times, not the be-all and end-all if you want to cast a wide net and get listens and traction.
+The site that premieres your track has lots of prestige and a large devout following.
+But remember that your premiere will not be the main attraction on the site.
 Your premiere may not even be on the homepage for a full 24 hours.
 With those stats in mind, it’s easy to see the necessity for an effective social strategy coupled with lined up features for after the premiere date.

 Ready to master your own PR?
-Pre-order Ariel’s upcoming book The Ultimate Guide to Music Publicity and be entered in a raffle to win a FREE PR Campaign.
+Order Ariel’s latest book The Ultimate Guide to Music Publicity for even more tips and tricks!